2. Remedies for doubt, 1:16-3:13

 ei "if" - Introducing a 1st. class conditional clause where the condition is assumed to be true."

-aJmarthsantwn (aJmartanw) gen. aor. part. "when they sinned" - [if God did not spare angels] having sinned.
-The participle is usually taken as adverbial, temporal, genitive of direct object after the verb "to spare / prevent", but "angels" is the genitive direct object which means that the participle modifies "angels", ie., it is adjectival, attributive, "angels who have sinned."
+aJmarthsantwn (aJmartanw) gen. aor. part. "when they sinned" - [god did not spare fallen angels] having sinned.
+The participle is often treated as if adverbial, temporal, as NIV, although it stands in agreement with "angels", genitive of direct object after the verb "to spare / prevent", so it is properly adjectival, attributive, limiting "angels"; "angels who had sinned", Moffatt.
+For the fallen angels see Jude 1:6.
+This idea is developed in First Enoch 10:4-13.

-tartarwsaV (tartarow) aor. pas. part. "sent them to hell" - having been cast into Tartarus.
-The participle is adverbial, probably instrumental, expressing means; "by casting them into the nethermost world / hell."
+tartarwsaV (tartarow) aor. pas. part. "sent them to hell" - having been cast into tartarus.
+The participle is adverbial, , modal, expressing manner, "casting them ....", or instrumental, expressing means; "by casting them into Tatarus = the nethermost world / hell."
+The word tatarus is the Greek word for Gehenna, the underworld, hell.

 throumenouV (threw) pres. pas. part. "to be held" - being kept.
 The NIV, as with most translations, take this participle as adverbial, final, expressing purpose; "in order to be kept / held for punishment / judgment."
 Although anarthrous (without an article), Davids suggests it serves as a substantive; "those being kept for judgment."

-eiV + acc. "for [judgment]" - Here expressing purpose / end-view.
+eiV + acc. "for" - to = for [judgment].
+Here expressing purpose / end-view.
 The eschatological judgment, so Bauckham.

 The example of the flood, of judgment on the ancient world along with the preservation of Noah and his family, serves to illustrate the fact that judgment will fall on the ungodly and that such does not hinder the deliverance of a righteous remnant.
 "The implication is that God can bring the final judgment upon the world and spare the righteous while destroying the unrighteous", Davids*.

-kai "if" - and.
+kai "if" - and if.
 Standing for kai ei, "and if", so introducing a coordinate protasis for the conditional clause commenced in v4.

-epaxaV (epagw) aor. part. "when he brought [the flood] on" - having brought upon [world of ungodliness a flood].
+epaxaV (epagw) aor. part. "when he brought [the flood] on" - having brought upon.
 The participle is adverbial, temporal, as NIV.

 Peter notes a second prototype of divine eschatological judgment.
 The flood and Sodom and Gomorrah "exemplify the pattern of two destructions by water and fire", Bauckham.

-kai "if" - and if [he judged the cities of Sodom and Gomorrah].
+kai "if" - and if [he judged, condemned the cities of sodom and gomorrah].
 Standing for kai ei, "and if", so introducing a coordinate protasis for the conditional clause commenced in v4.

 tefrwsaV (tefrow) aor. part. "by burning them to ashes" - having reduced to ashes.
 The participle may be taken as attendant circumstance, expressing action accompanying the verb "to condemn", "he condemned ...... and reduced them to ashes", or adverbial, probably instrumental, expressing means, "by reducing them to ashes", although possibly temporal, "when he reduced them to ashes."

-uJpodeigma (a) acc. "an example" - Accusative complement of the assumed direct object "them" of the attendant participle "making".
+uJpodeigma (a) acc. "an example" - an example.
+Accusative complement of the assumed direct object "them" of the attendant participle "making", standing in a double accusative construction.

 mellontwn (mellw) gen. pres. part. "of what is going to happen" - of the things happening, coming.
-The participle serves as a substantive.
+The participle serves as a substantive, the genitive being verbal, objective, "he set this forth to exemplify the things to come for the ungodly", Davids.

-asbesin dat. adj. "to the ungodly" - Dative of interest, disadvantage; "for the ungodly, impious."
+asbesin dat. adj. "to the ungodly" - to = for the ungodly.
+Dative of interest, advantage; "for the ungodly, impious."

-kataponoumenon (kataponew) pres. mid./pas. part. "who was distressed" - [but he delivered righteous Lot] being oppressed.
+kataponoumenon (kataponew) pres. mid./pas. part. "who was distressed" - [he delivered righteous lot] being oppressed.
 The participle is adjectival, attributive, as NIV.
 The word takes the sense "to cause distress through oppressive means", BDAG.

 uJpo + gen. "by" - by [the conduct, lifestyle, way of life].
 Expressing agency.

-gar "for" - because [the/that righteous man, dwelling in/among them day-by-day, tormented his righteous soul, in/by seeing and hearing, in/by their lawless deeds]."
+gar "for" - because [the = that righteous man].
 Introducing a causal clause explaining why Lot was "distressed".

-egkatoikwn (egkatoikew) pres. part. "living" - The participle is adverbial, best taken as temporal; "while that righteous man was living among them day-by-day."
+egkatoikwn (egkatoikew) pres. part. "living" - dwelling.
+The participle is adverbial, best taken as temporal; "that righteous man, while living among them day-by-day."
 Davids notes Green's suggestion in his BECNT commentary that the participle is possibly causal, "because of ..."

-en dat. "among [them]" - Local, space, or accompaniment / association.
+en dat. "among" - in = among [them].
+Local, space, or accompaniment / association.

 ex (ek) + gen. "[day] after [day]" - [day] from [day].
 Idiomatic phrase, "day after day" = "day-by-day."

-ergoiV (on) dat. "the [lawless] deeds" - The dative is instrumental, expressing means; "his upright soul was tortured by their lawless behavior."
+ergoiV (on) dat. "the [lawless] deeds" - [tormented his righteous soul in = by seeing and hearing], and in = by [their lawless] deeds, works.
+As for "seeing and hearing", the dative is instrumental, expressing means; "his upright soul was tortured by what he saw and by what he heard, and by their lawless behaviour "

 We now come to the apodosis of the conditional sentence, the "then" clause.
 Given that God has, in the past, condemned the unrighteous and saved the righteous, it is not unreasonable to propose an eschatological judgment of cursing and blessing, v9.
 This day of judgment, for Peter, is particularly applicable to the false teachers "who indulge in the lust of defiling passion and despise authority", ESV, v10a.

-rJuesqai (rJuomai) pres. inf. "how to rescue" - As with threin, "to keep / hold", the infinitive introduces an object clause / dependent statement of perception expressing what the Lord knows, namely, how to rescue the godly and "how to keep the wicked under punishment to await the day of judgment", Barclay.
+rJuesqai (rJuomai) pres. inf. "[If this is so, then the Lord knows] how to rescue" - [the lord knows] how to deliver, rescue.
+As with threin, "to keep / hold", the infinitive introduces an object clause / dependent statement of perception expressing what the Lord knows, namely, how to rescue the godly and "how to keep the wicked under punishment to await the day of judgment", Barclay.

-ek + gen. "from [trials]" - Expressing separation; "away from."
+ek + gen. "from" - [godly ones] from [test, trial].
+Expressing separation; "away from."
 "How to protect his people from the spread of wickedness", Junkins, although Peter's perspective is eschatological, then, not now.
 For now we live like Lot, confronted, and constantly tempted by evil.

-kalazomenouV (kolazw) pres. pas./mid. part. "for punishment" - being punished.
+kalazomenouV (kolazw) pres. pas./mid. part. "for punishment" - [and how to keep unrighteous ones] being punished.
 The participle is adjectival, attributive, limiting "unrighteous ones"; "the wicked who face chastisement / punishment."

 eiV + acc. "on [the day]" - to, into [day].
 Here expressing reference / respect; they face chastisement / punishment with respect to the eschatological day of judgment, ie., not now, but then, in that coming day.

-krisewV (iV ewV) gen. "of judgment" - The genitive is adjectival, limiting "day", attributive, "judgment day", idiomatic / temporal, "the day when judgment will take place", Davids.
+krisewV (iV ewV) gen. "of judgment" - of judgment, decision.
+The genitive is adjectival, limiting "day", attributive, "judgment day", idiomatic / temporal, "the day when judgment will take place", Davids.

-touV .... poreuomenouV (poreuomai) pres. part. "those who follow" - [the Lord knows how to keep unrighteous ones ..... (v10a) especially] the ones going [after flesh in lust of defilement].
-The participle serves as a substantive, accusative coordinate object of the infinitive "to keep."
+touV .... poreuomenouV (poreuomai) pres. part. "those who follow" - [the lord knows how to keep unrighteous ones ..... (v10a) especially to keep] the ones going.
+The participle serves as a substantive, accusative direct object of the assumed infinitive "to keep."

 opisw + gen. "-" - after [flesh].
 Here as a spacial preposition; "especially those who proceed on their way, hot in pursuit of the flesh", Wuest.
 Davids takes this to mean "to give oneself to fornication."
 Behind this choice of words lays the situation recorded in Sodom and Gomorrah, with lust mingling with idolatry, of going after other deities, cf., LXX poreuesqai opisw, "went after", Deut.4:3, etc. Peter's language may well be metaphorical, such that the false teachers are not actually into fornication, nor idolatry, but their devaluing of the day of judgment puts them in the category of an evil-liver.

-en + dat. "[the corrupt desire]" - in desire.
+en + dat. "-" - in desire, lust [of defilement].
 The preposition here is most likely adverbial, possibly attendant, "in connection with", or context, "in the context of", standard, "according to", MHT IV.
 The prepositional phrase so formed with the dative epiqumia, "desire", and its modifying attributive genitive miasmou, "of defilement" = "corrupt desire", MHT IV, "defiling passion", "depraved lust", NRSV, "abominable lusts", NEB, .... is a rather "ambiguous phrase", Davids.
 Again, commentators identify Biblical allusions in the language.

 katafronountaV (katafronew) aor. part. "despise" - [and] the ones despising, scorning, looking down on.
 The participle serves as a substantive; "and those who despise authority."
 The accusative article touV for "the one's following" applies.

 kuriothtoV (hV htoV) gen. "authority" - authority, power, lordship, dominion.
 Genitive of direct object after the kata prefix verb "to look down on."
-Those who are "characterized by contempt for authority", Barclay.
-The singular "authority" probably indicated "divine authority."
+Those who are "characterised by contempt for authority", Barclay.
+The singular "authority" probably indicates "divine authority."